fabioarciniegas/endgames/README.md

-Notes of End Games by Fabio Arciniegas.
+Notes of Chess End Games by Fabio Arciniegas.

 [See content at endgames.md](./endgames.html)